Wilson WideBand Directional Antenna Cellular w/20ft Cable SMA Male

 - Short Description:

-- Wilson Wide Band Directional Cellular Antenna and 20 Foot RG-58 Cable PLUS SMA Male Connector
+- Wilson Wide Band Directional Cellular Antenna and 20 Foot Cable With SMA Male Connector

-This kit combines a Wilson Wide Band Directional Antenna PLUS a 20 Foot RG-58 Cable - SMA Male Connector.
+This kit combines a Wilson Wide Band Directional Antenna PLUS a 20 Foot Cable - SMA Male Connector.
 Great for improving the cell signal to cellular device with a SMA Female connector such as a Hotspot or Home Phone connect.

 About The Wilson Wide Band Directional Antenna

 Wilson's Wide Band Log Periodic Directional Antenna (Wilson Wedge Antenna) will collect the cell tower signal and send it through the cable to an amplifier, cell phone or cellular data card.
 When the cell phone or cellular data card transmits, the signal is transferred to an amplifier or directly to the antenna and broadcast back to the cell tower.

 Wilson Yagi Antenna Features: